 Midwife, Lactation consultant (IBCLC), Child and Family Health Nurse, baby weaning consultant and mum of two, Bel Moore, shares her top tips on how to dry up your breastmilk.

 When you’ve decided to end your breastfeeding journey you can run into issues trying to dry up your milk supply.
 Issues such as engorgement and mastitis can cause pain and want to be avoided.

 There are lots of tips and tricks out there on how to effectively stop your milk supply comfortably.

-Here are seven ways to help dry up your milk without pain…
+Here are seven ways how to dry up your breastmilk without pain…

 7 ways to dry up your breastmilk – without the pain

 The most gentle way to finish your breastfeeding journey, is to wean your baby off the breast slowly.
 It will help your baby adjust and ensure a slow reduction of the milk supply.

 Start by cutting a feed each few days until you’re down to nothing.
 If your baby is under 1, you will need to supplement with formula.
 After one, try offering water in a sippy cup and solids.

 Express only for comfort as milk supply is supply and demand.
 If you have decided to stop breastfeeding and your breasts become uncomfortable, hand express a small amount of milk out of the breast to relieve the discomfort.